skratchdot/skratchdot.com/projects/index.md

 - [GitHub: Code Search](/projects/github-code-search.user.js/) - A user script that adds a search box to repository pages which allows you to search the code in that repository.

-- [GitHub: Fork Count](/projects/github-fork-count.user.js/) - A user script to display the fork count underneath the "public" repo count on a user's main profile page.
+- [GitHub: Fork Count](/projects/github-fork-count.user.js/) - A user script to display repo counts (public, private, sources, forks, mirrors) where the "public" repo counts used to be.

 - [GitHub: Repo Counts](/projects/github-repo-counts.user.js/) - A user script to display repo counts when browsing repository pages.